HenryLuong8888/SmartPlateRecognition_YOLO_OpenCV/README.md

 ## Contributors

-We appreciate the hard work and dedication of our collaborators and advisor:
+We appreciate the hard work and dedication of our collaborators and instructor:

 - **Professor Savita Seharawat** (Instructor, Seneca Polytechnic, CVI620, 2024 Fall)
 - **Di Liu** - [dliu84](https://github.com/dliu84)